swibcon/swib.org/var/html/swib22/sessions/coll_announce.md

             inline: true, //set to true to get an inline basic countdown like : 24 days, 4 hours, 2 minutes, 5 seconds
             inlineClass: 'simply-countdown-inline', //inline css span class in case of inline = true
             // in case of inline set to false
-            enableUtc: true, //Use UTC or not - default : false
+            enableUtc: false, //Use UTC or not - default : false
             onEnd: function() { return; }, //Callback on countdown end, put your own function here
             refresh: 1000, // default refresh every 1s
             sectionClass: 'simply-section', //section css class